GoogleCloudPlatform/ramble/lib/ramble/docs/workspace_config.rst

    chained_experiments: # List of experiments to chain
    - name: Fully qualified experiment namespace
      command: Command that executes the sub experiment
      order: Order to chain this experiment.
-Can be append, or prepend
+Defaults to 'after_root'
      variables: Variables dictionary to override the variables from the original experiment